cyb3ritic/HTB-machines-and-challenges-writeups/machines/lame.md

 ```

 Let's try to run this exploit.
 And a badluck, it didn't work.🥲
-But no worries, we still got one exploit left in our quiever.
+But no worries, we still got one exploit left in our quiver.
 Let's give it a try.

 ```bash
 msf6 > search vsftpd 2.3.4